Pinoy Big Brother: Theme songs

 The show had its theme song called "Pinoy Ako" (I'm a Filipino) composed by Jonathan Manalo and Clem Castro, and performed by Orange and Lemons, which became the basis for much of the background music used in the show.
-Numerous versions of the theme song were used, including those of rock band Cebalo for Season 2, Toni Gonzaga for Unlimited, rock band Reo Brothers for All In, and a rendition from OPM veteran Rico Blanco now entitled "Pinoy Tayo" (We are Filipino) for Kumunity Season 10 in adults and Biga10 edition.
+Numerous versions of the theme song were used, including those of rock band Cebalo for Season 2, Toni Gonzaga for Unlimited, rock band Reo Brothers for All In, a rendition from OPM veteran Rico Blanco now entitled "Pinoy Tayo" (We are Filipino) for Kumunity Season 10's adult and Biga-10 batches, and a remixed version of the Orange and Lemons original for Gen 11.